pbo-linaro/crossroad/doc/crossroad.rst

 and so on.

-INFO: as you may have guess `$CROSSROAD_PREFIX` encapsulates your new cross-build and all its dependencies.
+INFO: as you may have guessed, `$CROSSROAD_PREFIX` encapsulates your new cross-build and all its dependencies.
 Though in most cases, you should not need to manually go there do anything, you still can (for instance to change software settings, etc.)
 `cd $CROSSROAD_PREFIX`.

-WARNING: as said previously in the `Pre-Built Dependency Manager`_ section, do not perform there or leave any unique work that has not been saved somewhere else as well.
+WARNING: as said previously in the `Windows only: Pre-Built Dependency Manager`_ section, do not perform there or leave any unique work that has not been saved somewhere else as well.

 WARNING: these environment variables are set up by `crossroad` and it is unadvisable to modify them.
 You are likely to break your cross-build environment if you do so.
-The only CROSSROAD_\* variable that you can safely change are the ones listed in **CONFIGURATION**.
+The only CROSSROAD\_\* variable that you can safely change are the ones listed in **CONFIGURATION**.

 Import your Project to your Target Platform